Protesting SBA Agency Certificate of Competency (COC) Decisions

 In one case, GAO sustained a bid protest where the government excluded the protester from further competition based on the agency’s perceived lack of business integrity.

 GAO found this to be a negative responsibility decision that should have been referred to the SBA for a COC determination.

 The Process: Under SBA agency procurement regulations, if government contracting agencies refer the decision to the SBA for a COC certificate, the CO must hold the award for 15 working days (the time can be extended if agreed to by the CO and the SBA).
 See 13 CFR 125.5 (c)(2) (2014).

 - If the SBA does not issue a decision within the 15-day period, then the CO must make the award to the bidder that is next in line.
 FAR 19.602-4(c).

 - The Contracting Officer ha sole discretion to grant the SBA an extension of the 15-day requirement.
 See Eagle Sec., Inc., B-242397, Apr.
 29, 1991, 91-1 CPD ¶ 415 at 4.

 When the CO denies the SBA request for a COC extension, GAO will not review a challenge to this decision unless the protestor shows that the contracting officer’s discretion in denying an extension was due to fraud or bad faith.

-For small businesses seeking to file a bid protest about SBA Certificate of Competency decisions and referrals, call our GAO bid protest lawyers for immediate help.
+For small businesses seeking to file a bid protest about SBA agency Certificate of Competency decisions and referrals, call our GAO bid protest lawyers for immediate help.
 Call 1-866-601-5518 FREE INITIAL CONSULTATION.